Creating and Using Roles and Desktops

 10. Select Require multi-factor authentication If you would like to enable multi-factor authentication for the right.

-Before you enable multi-factor authentication, you should be aware that multi-factor authentication for ##-managed Windows computers relies on the infrastructure provided by Privileged Access Service.
+Before you enable multi-factor authentication, you should be aware that multi-factor authentication for IBM Security-managed Windows computers relies on the infrastructure provided by Privileged Access Service.
 For more information on preparing to use multi-factor authentication, see the Multi-factor Authentication Quick Start Guide.

 11. Click OK again to complete the definition of the application right.